 The university’s emergency management team and campus leaders are implementing plans to keep the campus safe and healthy, including travel restrictions, enhanced cleaning protocols and sanitation efforts — as well as procedures to minimize disruptions of university operations should circumstances change in Idaho.

-For up-to-date campus information on the impacts of coronavirus, please visit this Public Safety website.
+For up-to-date campus information on the impacts of coronavirus, please visit the COVID response page.